webfarmer/decisionsai/README.md

 > Please note that future updates will focus on reducing the memory footprint and improving efficiency across various hardware configurations and there will be a fallback to smaller models, or API's if the system resources are too low.

+> This project is predominately in English, but multilingual support is deeply desired.

 <p align="center">
   <img src="readme/example.png" alt="DecisionsAI UI">
 </p>